Climate-CAFE/modis_ndvi_aggregation/README.md

-# Query of 16-day MODIS Aqua Data and Aggregation of Summertime NDVI
+# [Tutorial in progress] Query of 16-day MODIS Aqua Data and Aggregation of Summertime NDVI
 Download MODIS Aqua NDVI data from NASA EarthData and aggregate to summertime average.

 ## Project Overview